 A Spotless Bride Glorifies the Groom

 What does it mean to be “holy and blameless?”
 Does it mean that our standard is perfection?
-That cannot be since Jesus came to set us free from the law of sin and death.
 No, blameless means that we walk in a manner worthy of the Lord, careful to obey his commandments and remain true to him until the end.
 It means we do not forsake him, but abide in him.
 Jesus said, “Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.”
 (John 15:4).
 It means that the things of this world do not steal our affections away from our beloved Jesus Christ.
 It means we train our eyes on things above where moth and rust do not corrupt or thieves break in and steal (Mt 6:20).
 It means that the blessings we seek are eternal and not temporal (Eph 1:3).
 It means we are diligent to study and obey God’s Word relying on the power of the Holy Spirit to produce obedience in our lives.

 So then, as the Bride of Christ, what is the purpose for which we were saved?
 It is to glorify Jesus Christ throughout eternity.
 We can glorify Christ in a way no other creature can.
 Why?
 Because Christ has manifested the fullness of his grace through an act of love on our behalf that far exceeds any love he has ever shown anyone else.
 He did this when he laid down his life for a people who were dead in their trespasses and sins, alienated from God, hostile to him, and completely unable to love him back.
 As Paul says to the Romans, “For one will scarcely die for a righteous person—though perhaps for a good person one would dare even to die— but God shows his love for us in that while we were still sinners, Christ died for us” (Romans 5:7-8).
 He adds, “But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved— and raised us up with him and seated us with him in the heavenly places in Christ Jesus, so that in the coming ages he might show the immeasurable riches of his grace in kindness toward us in Christ Jesus” (Eph 2:4-7).